 WHAT DO I NEED IN ORDER TO APPLY?

--Availability for a minimum of 1 month
+-Availability for a minimum of 1 month (3 months is preferred)

 -At least 2 years relevant professional experience in pediatric critical care medicine